 We were diagnosed with PD in February, 2013.
-February, 2019 will be the sixth anniversary of our official, diagnosed, life together, although we were getting to know each other years before that.
+February, 2023 will be the tenth anniversary of our official, diagnosed, life together, although we were getting to know each other years before that.
 I feel that our relationship is progressing.
 I remember when we met among the nerve cells of the substantia nigra.
 By the time we were officially diagnosed, we had already lost 80 percent of our dopamine-producing cells.
-Maybe we should name each of the surviving dopamine cells to let them know that they are needed and loved and should stick around.

 Do you think we should get an anniversary present for each other?
-Metal or wood is traditional for the sixth anniversary, but I can't think of anything made of wood or metal that I would want.
+Aluminum is traditional for the tenth anniversary, but I can't think of anything made of aluminum that I would want.
 I have an idea.
 We could get masquerade costumes.
 Parkinson's has already given me a mask to go with the costume, due to decreased facial expression.
-There are some gifts you have given me that I would like to return; I don't really need them.
+There are some gifts you have given me that I would like to return..
 Are there gift receipts for these things I got from you?
-I would like to box up and return muscle rigidity, stiffness in the arms, shoulders and neck, voice changes and unsteady walking.
+I would like to box up and return muscle rigidity, stiffness in the arms, shoulders and neck, voice changes and sleep disturbances.
 If you’re willing to take those back, I’m sure I could find a few more.

-On the other hand, there are some other things you have given me that I love and wouldn’t mind more of:
+On the other hand, there are some things you have given me that I love and wouldn’t mind more of:

 Give me more flexibility in adjusting to change.
 There are parts of my life I have no control over.
 Every day poses unique challenges and I need to be able to quickly shift course.

-Remind me, Parkinson’s, to have a positive attitude.
+Remind me to have a positive attitude.
 Choosing to have a positive attitude impacts my relationships with others and how I take care of myself.

 Keep teaching me compassion.
 You may have changed my way of moving, working and living, but you also taught me to have compassion, empathy and appreciation for those affected by all types of illness.